 lambda-params-secrets

-A Node.js client for the AWS Lambda Parameters and Secrets Extension.
+A zero-dependency Node.js client for the AWS Lambda Parameters and Secrets Extension.

 What this package does: This package's zero-dependency Client makes GET requests from your Lambda to the AWS Extension layer's localhost endpoint.
 It saves you the effort of building the URL, making the HTTP request and parsing the response.